Michelle-Lohwt/Coden.github.io/.github/CONTRIBUTING.md

 ### Step 2: Find an issue
 * Take a look at the Existing Issues or create your **own** Issues!
+* Comment under the issue that you would like to work on.
+* Issue assign is based on first come first serve basis.
-* Wait for the Issue to be assigned to you after which you can start working on it.
+* Wait for an admin to assign the issue to you, then you can start working on it.
 * Note : Every change in this project should/must have an associated issue.
 ![issue](https://github.com/Michelle-Lohwt/Coden.github.io/blob/branch1/assets/images/pic2_find_issue.png)